 It is not known why Mustafa decided to continue the assault on the city even while the rest of the army fought a sizeable enemy host within sight of the walls.
 Indeed, the decision is somewhat baffling.
 If he won the battle it would not matter because he could resume the siege and bring it to its inevitable conclusion.
 However, if he lost the battle but took the city he would only hold it for a day or two at most before it was retaken, rendering the whole exercise pointless.
 In any case, troops that would be sorely needed to fight Sobieski and Lorraine were instead earmarked for an assault on a city that was on its last legs anyway.

 By midday on September 11, the relief army, with the exception of the Poles, had arrived on the Kahlenberg ridge.
 Looking out from the ridge, Lorraine now realized he faced another problem.
 The terrain was rough as it descended onto the plain, which would make it extremely difficult to maintain the integrity of the battle line as it advanced.
-In addition, the cavalry would have be careful as it picked its way down the slope.
-However, to the west the terrain was less problematic.
+In addition, the cavalry would have been careful as it picked its way down the slope.
+However, to the west, the terrain was less problematic.
 There the slope was relatively gentle and it descended onto a broad open plain that was ideal for cavalry.
 It was for this reason that, when the camps were laid out according to the plan of attack for the next day, Sobieski and his Poles were positioned on the right flank, furthest from the Danube.
-In the center was the imperial contingent drawn from the states of the Empire, under the command of Prince Georg Friedrich of Waldeck.
+In the centre was the imperial contingent drawn from the states of the Empire, under the command of Prince Georg Friedrich of Waldeck.
 On the left flank, closest to the river, were the Austrians under Lorraine.

 All of this preparation was visible by both the Turks and the Viennese.
 For the city’s beleaguered defenders, salvation appeared to be at hand.